ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 In this scenario, you're creating an image from a volume and specifying your root key in the `POST/images` call.

-An example request would specify the CRN of the root key in the `encryption_key` parameter:
+The example request specifies the CRN of the root key in the `encryption_key` parameter:

 ```cURL
 curl -X POST \